About Student Counseling & Psychological Services Staff

 Trained to TDI Certification and AKC Canine Good Citizen Standards

-Nessie is a 6-year-old black Labrador Retriever and German Wirehaired Pointer mix.
+Nessie is a 8-year-old black Labrador Retriever and German Wirehaired Pointer mix.
 She was trained by Auburn University Canine Performance Sciences as a detection dog.
 During her time at Canine Performance Sciences, Nessie worked on multiple top secret research projects and was recruited to continue her work at several government agencies.
 Ultimately, she retired from her detection duties and started her second career as a therapy dog at Student Counseling & Psychological Services.
 She was trained in collaboration with Canine Performance Services to share her therapy skills with Auburn students.
 At SCPS, Nessie works alongside her brother from another mother, Moose, with students in individual and group counseling sessions.
 In addition, Nessie is particularly skilled at outreach events on campus as she has never met a person she doesn’t love.
 She is truly a mental health ambassador.
 Nessie’s therapeutic approach includes clinical curiosity, supportive directness, and empathic tail-wagging.

 Christina Newberry

-Psy.D., Licensed Psychologist
+Psy.D., College of Veterinary Medicine Embedded Clinician, Licensed Psychologist

 Melissa Sawyer